 - In Scandinavia, everyone prepares their own whipped cream and tend not to add sugar or any flavoring to it.
 Personally, I like to add a bit of vanilla essence.
 For 1 cup of heavy cream I used 1 tsp of vanilla extract.

-This receipt was adapted from the Scandinavian dairy company Arla Foods.
-For the original recipe, in Swedish, see here.
+This recipe was adapted from the Scandinavian dairy company Arla Foods.
+You can find the original, in Swedish, here.